knights-lab/UTree/README.md

 OPTIONAL COMPILER FLAGS (USE ON ALL BUILDS):
 -D IXTYPE=uint32_t (if you have more than 64,000 unique labels or expect to extrapolate that many) -D PACKSIZE=64 (if you want to use 64-mers instead of the default 32-mers.
 4,8,and 16 are also valid k here) -D PFBITS=26 (for larger desktops; only affects build.
 Basically this lets the program take more RAM to build a DB faster.
-Even numbers up to 32 are also possible for SUPER SERVERS; I'd suggest 28 for tminx)
+Even numbers up to 30 are also possible for SUPER SERVERS with > 128GB RAM)

-QUERY BEHAVIOR COMPILER FLAGS
+QUERY BEHAVIOR COMPILER FLAGS (RANK-SPECIFIC)
 -D SLACK=X
 -D SPARSITY=Y
 per query controls.